JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

    - tag.Production = 'true'
    - classification = 'critical'

-   Critical Assets are defined by an administrator in the Assets app by clicking the gear icon in the Assets title bar.
+   Adminitrators define critical assets in the Assets app by clicking the gear icon in the Assets title bar.

 2. Tag-derived values
-   These values match entities where an entity's tags contains the provided smart class (case sensitive).
+   These values match entities where the tags of an entity contain the provided smart class (case-sensitive).

    ```j1ql
    FIND #Production Application